 - Someone was born while their American parent(s) were living abroad,

 - Someone was born on US soil while their foreign parents were in the US, but they returned promptly to their home country to raise them,

 - An expat has become a naturalized citizen of another country and believes their US citizenship has ended.

-All of these circumstances can result in accidental Americans, and the conditions under which US citizenship was conferred make no difference to the IRS.
+What does this mean for Accidental Americans and taxes?
+The conditions under which US citizenship was conferred make no difference to the IRS.
 A tax-filing (and sometimes tax-paying!) liability is still required, and stiff penalties are levied when an expat is non-compliant.
 Further, the European Banking Federation estimates that more than 300,000 people currently residing in the European Union are accidental Americans – quite a dizzying figure.

 On What Grounds Are They Suing?

 Reuters reported that a group of over 300 accidental Americans who are citizens of and residing in France have filed a class action, discrimination lawsuit.
 Some of the citizens found themselves incapable of finding loans or opening bank accounts, courtesy of FATCA, which compelled the citizens to take legal action.
 So, they filed a discrimination lawsuit against the financial institutions who uphold FATCA regulations.

 If FATCA is found to be discriminatory, this could have a far-reaching impact on expats.
 The goal of the lawsuit is to put pressure on the US to ease to present the current banking and financial challenges that expats currently experience.
 Ultimately, supporters of the lawsuit would like to see the US shift to residence-based taxation, repeal FATCA, and permit accidental Americans to renounce their citizenship at a lower cost.